top of page

 The adjective 'rabid' has its etymological roots in Latin.
 It is derived from the Latin word 'rabidus,' which means 'furious' or 'raging.'
 This Latin term, in turn, is related to 'rabies,' a word used to describe a viral disease that can cause extreme agitation and aggressive behavior in animals, particularly in dogs.
 Over time, 'rabid' made its way into English with a figurative sense, signifying an extreme and uncontrollable level of enthusiasm, fervor, or passion for something.
 When someone is described as 'rabid' in their devotion or support, it implies a fervent and almost fanatical level of commitment and dedication to a cause, belief, or interest.
 Thus, the etymology of 'rabid' underscores its historical association with the intense and sometimes overwhelming nature of extreme enthusiasm and passion.

-Quiz: Find the meaning of the adjective rabid:
+Find the correct meaning of the adjective rabid:

 Try Again!